Permanent, Part Time

 You will work as part of a rota to meet the needs of the home and the post Holder.
 You must be an experienced carer and work in a person centred manner, that is flexible and reliable.
 You must have previous experience in this field and be able to hit the ground running.
 Full training is provided and induction is paid.

 This role will be focused on being a committed, flexible and passionate member of a team working within a residential/short break service to ensure the provision of a high quality service for adults.
 The role will work collaboratively with adults, their families and other professionals in a residential home environment.

 The role will support adults in accordance with their care plans and ensuring access to social and leisure activities according to their needs and wishes.
 The role also includes the continuous monitoring of individuals emotional and general wellbeing.

-- You’ll provides support to individuals to ensure they are able to reach their optimum independence and can exert control in their everyday lives, in accordance with the care plan
+- Provides support to individuals to ensure they are able to reach their optimum independence and can exert control in their everyday lives, in accordance with the care plan.

 - Support individuals to make choices in a way that always respects their dignity and privacy and promotes their choice in accordance with the care plan and any other key documents.

-- You will be educated to RQF Level 2 (GCSE) or equivalent by experience with a willingness to achieve the award within 24 months of starting the role
+- Educated to RQF Level 2 (GCSE) or equivalent by experience with a willingness to achieve the award within 24 months of starting the role.

-- You’ll also require experience within a social care setting and working within a team environment
+- Experience within a social care setting and working within a team environment

-- Great communications skills and the ability to engage with diverse groups of individuals is also essential
+- Good communication skills and an ability to develop a rapport and engage with diverse groups of individuals.

 To read more about us please visit: Adult Social Care